valhalla/valhalla-docs/elevation-service.md

 ###Request height and distance with the range parameter

-The `range` parameter is a boolean value that controls whether or not the returned array is one- or two-dimensional, which returns distance along with the height.
+The `range` parameter is a boolean value that controls whether or not the returned array is one-dimensional (height only) or two-dimensional (with a range and height).
 This can be used to generate a graph along a route, because a 2D-array has values for x (the range) and y (the height) at each shape point.
 Steepness or gradient can also be computed from a profile request.

 | Range parameters | Description |
 | :--------- | :----------- |